 What do you make of the current state of tag team wrestling in both WWE and TNA?

-A small selection of various wrestling magzine covers featuring The Steiners
+A small selection of various wrestling magazine covers featuring The Steiners

 With an amateur wrestling background, if UFC was around when you were breaking through would that have been an option for you?